tranngocminhhieu/Lottery-probability-analysis/README.md

 - Probability of winning a prize with 4 matching numbers: 0.0968619724%
 - Probability of winning a prize with 5 matching numbers: 0.0018449900%

-Additionally, we calculate the probability of having at least a certain number of winning numbers, which provides further insight into potential winnings.
+Additionally, I calculate the probability of having at least a certain number of winning numbers, which provides further insight into potential winnings.

 - Probability of winning a prize with at least 2 matching numbers: 15.1015574004%
 - Probability of winning a prize with at least 3 matching numbers: 1.8637545002%